aboueim/NeuralNet/README.md

 ## Results

+1. Data Preprocessing
+   * What variable(s) are considered the target(s) for your model?
     - In this model I considered the "IS_SUCCESSFUL" feature as the target variable.

+   * What variable(s) are considered to be the features for your model?
     - All other variables except the target variable, and those removed in the preprocessing part are used as inputs (features) in the model.
+Note:

+   * What variable(s) are neither targets nor features, and should be removed from the input data?
-Note: I truned "INCOME_AMT" to a categorical variable due to its improper format.
+    - I truned "INCOME_AMT" to a categorical variable due to its improper format.

   - 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'SPECIAL_CONSIDERATIONS', "INCOME_AMT"

 - "EIN", "NAME" were removed from the model.